 - 1. Have you evaluated how your product will be produced?
 Identified what the variable production costs are and why they vary?
 Are they in your control? - 2.
 Have you analyzed how to assure continuing access to critical supplies of raw materials and component parts at reasonable prices? - 3.
-Have you identified weaknesses and described how you can overcome them? - 4.
+Have you identified risks and/or weaknesses to your technology design or production?
+How could they be addressed? - 4.
 Have you conducted testing on other aspects of your innovation?
-What large aspects remain?
+What gaps remain?
 How important are they to the success of your innovation? - 5.
 Have you analyzed how long your product may stay relevant? - 6.
 Have you secured other public funding to help with demonstration and/or commercialization next steps?
 These may include: CEC, DOE, SBIR, Accelerator/Incubator prizes, Competition prizes, etc.